-In our evolutionary approach towards workflow process redesign we take an existing process model and improve it using redesign best practices.
-It is evolutionary, because an existing process is taken as starting point instead of a clean sheet.
-Our approach consists of six steps: 1) model an existing process (using a formal model), 2) compute process measures (which can be seen as global process characteristics.
-Values for the process measures are derived from the existing process model and point out weaknesses in the process), 3) evaluate condition statements to find applicable best practices (For each best practice it is known which process weaknesses it could solve and the corresponding process measures are combined in one condition statement per best practice.
-When a statement evaluates to true it suggests the application of the associated best All condition statements are evaluated practice. to find the best practices which are eligible to be applied to the process.
-We strive to include as many redesign best practices as possible in our approach and we assume that our set of best practices is complete), 4) create alternative models based on the selected best practices (The selected best practices are used to create alternative models.
-A best practice has essentially the following parts: some kind of construction or pattern that can be distinguished in the existing process, an alternative to be incorporated for the redesign and a context-sensitive justification for this redesign), 5) evaluate the performance of the created alternatives, and finally 6) choose the best alternative and implement the new process after comparing the performance of the various alternatives to find the best alternative model, cf. Figure 1.
+The computed process measures of step (1) can be seen as global process characteristics.
+Values for the process measures are derived from the existing process model and point out weaknesses in the process.
+For each best practice it is known which process weaknesses it could solve and with step (2) the corresponding process measures are combined in one condition statement per best practice.
+When a statement evaluates to true it suggests the application of the associated best practice.
+All condition statements are evaluated to find the best practices which are eligible to be applied to the process.
+We strive to include as many redesign best practices as possible in our approach and we assume that our set of best practices is complete.
+In step (3) the selected best practices are used to create alternative models.
+A best practice has essentially the following parts: some kind of construction or pattern that can be distinguished in the existing process, an alternative to be incorporated for the redesign and a context-sensitive justification for this redesign.
+Finally, in step (4), the performance of the created alternatives is evaluated and the best alternative is selected.
+This alternative process model is implemented as the new process.

-Figure 1: Evolutionary approach towards redesign.
+Fig. 1.
+Evolutionary approach towards redesign